 The health effects of extreme cold are life threatening.

-The unprecedented health and economic crisis created by the COVID-19 pandemic is impacting the lives of millions of people, many who were already struggling.
-No one can predict the long-term impacts of this pandemic, but one thing we know for certain – the need for coats this fall and winter will be greater than ever before.
+The unprecedented crisis created by the Covid-19 Pandemic is impacting the lives of millions of people.
+Families who were already struggling are now at severe risk, and many will be unable to pay their utility bills.
+The need for coats this fall and winter will be greater than ever before.

 Who needs a coat?

 Before the COVID-19 pandemic, 1 in 5 children in America was living in poverty.

 American children are overrepresented among the nation’s poor: prior to the pandemic, 41% of all children were living in low-income households.
 (5)

 Prior to the COVID-19 pandemic, approximately 39 million Americans were living in poverty.
 To date, more than 40 million Americas have applied for unemployment.

 For poor families and individuals, the winter months are more expensive and a present a bigger strain on their budget.
 (5)